evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 457mm, and the rear discs are 432mm.

-### Regenerative braking
+### Regenerative Braking

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
 You can choose between two stopping modes for one-pedal driving. **Hold mode** brings the vehicle to a complete stop using friction brakes, and **Roll mode** allows the vehicle to roll until it stops naturally.

 ## Exterior

-The Ford Mustang Mach-E Standard Range AWD, with dimensions of 4713 mm in length, 1881 mm in width, and 1624 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Ford Mustang Mach-E Standard Range AWD is available in a total of 8 paint colors, including both solid and metallic options.
+The Ford Mustang Mach-E Standard Range AWD, with dimensions of 4713 mm in length, 1881 mm in width, and 1624 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The Ford Mustang Mach-E Standard Range AWD is available in a total of 8 paint colors, including both solid and metallic options.

 You can select from multiple wheel options in different sizes on the Ford Mustang Mach-E Standard Range AWD, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: